 Education and Research Results

-New knowledge and information keep on becoming a part of the medical field by way of an ever-increasing number of research studies and novel ideas and thoughts.
+New knowledge and information keep becoming part of the medical field through an ever-increasing number of research studies and novel ideas and thoughts.
 Medical writing focuses on communicating all this information in an effective manner to different audiences.
 Medical communicators collect research results and create various documents for developing educational activities for physicians and other practitioners.
 The field also focuses on creating educational material for students and patients having particular medical concerns.

 What is the Medical Writing Process?